Macroecology & Conservation

 We try to make every contribution count in terms of scientific and societal benefit (i.e. NOT "minimum publishable units").
 We work with media frequently and have contributed to policies and legislation provincially and nationally in Canada.
 Examples of impact include contributions to the Ontario Endangered Species Act, conservation commitments in the northern boreal regions of Canada, protected area planning at the federal level, specific policies and practices around equity, diversity, and inclusion, and issues around the recovery of science integrity in Canada.

 Scientific publication is in transition.
-We have often published our work using the "gold" open access standard, but associated costs have grown unsustainably and, frankly, the costs journals charge can become unsupportable on public research funds.
+We have often published our work using the "gold" open access standard, but associated costs have grown unsustainably and can become unsupportable on public research funds.
 We will shift, sometimes, to the "green" standard.
 While we continue to use social media, we are shifting toward Mastodon and decisively away from Twitter for ethical reasons.
 Mainstream media covers our work intensively and we are often asked to comment on developments in the news (e.g. COP15).

 2024